 The average forklift weighs somewhere around 5,000 lbs.
 It’s best to think of forklift tires as the base.
 The weight of the forklift and the weight of its load is carried by the forklift tires.
 However, different jobs require different tires.

-Ace Equipment understands the importance of forklift tires.
+Ace Equipment is one of the best forklift rental service which understands the importance of forklift tires.
 We know that each industry asks different things of their equipment, which leads to the need for different tires.
 Today, we are going to be focusing on the different forklift tires and their uses.

 Cushion tires are also known as press-on tires.
 They are composed of solid rubber, which is then pressed right onto a metal wheel.
 Cushion tires are very cheap to manufacture and purchase, as opposed to other options.